 One of the best RTS solo campaigns in history, coupled with gameplay that hides surprising subtlety, Homeworld: Deserts of Kharak has been sadly overlooked by the larger RTS community.
 These days, it’s available as part of a bundle with Homeworld Remastered, which also may be worth checking out if you liked the original classic games.

 Age of Empires II: Definitive Edition

 The original Age of Empires II is undoubtedly a high point in the history of RTS games.
-The combination of units and tech research combine to create one of the most replayable RTS games around.
-The Definitive Edition verges on a remake, updating not just the art but also unit AI, not to mention the fact that it boasts new campaigns and fresh civilisations.
+The combination of units and tech research combine to create one of the most replayable RTS games.
+The Definitive Edition verges on a remake, updating not just the art but also unit AI, not to mention that it boasts new campaigns and fresh civilisations.